Communication situations are any kind of situation in which communication takes place.

 In a business setting, you’ll likely take part in various types of communication situations while working with your colleagues and superiors.

-Some of these communication situations may be formal, structured, and planned in advance.
+Some of these communication situations may be formal, structured, and planned in advance, while others may be informal, spontaneous, or even a combination of these factors.

 Conversations

-According to the definition in the Cambridge dictionary, conversations involve communication between two or more individuals, during which “thoughts, feelings, and ideas are expressed, questions are asked and answered, or news and information is exchanged”.
+According to the definition in the Cambridge dictionary, conversations involve communication between two or more individuals, during which “thoughts, feelings, and ideas are expressed, questions are asked and answered, or news and information is exchanged”

 Conversations may include and combine various types of communication:

-Conversations may be planned or unplanned, and they may happen between colleagues, or between employees and their superiors
+Conversations may be planned or unplanned, and they may happen between colleagues, or between employees and their superiors.

 Planned conversations